Certain people in our lives seem to have a way of knowing exactly how to push our buttons.

-Same goes for lashing out at our kids….or hiding in our room scrolling on our phones when they’re fighting...with each other or with your spouse!
+Same goes for lashing out….or hiding in our room scrolling on our phones when people are fighting.

 Teaching people how to calmly engage with the people in their lives, instead of acting passive-aggressively or avoiding them, is a big part of my coaching program.
 I have used life coaching to move myself to a place of acceptance and peace, where I once thought there was no way it was possible.
 I have since become a Certified Life Coach and I specialize in helping people who identify as Enneagram Type 9's or Peacemakers.
 I LOVE what I do and would love to talk with you!

 I work with my clients over Zoom, so it doesn’t matter where you live.
 It’s so easy to get started!
 Go to www.heatherfillmorecoaching.com and click on “Work With Me” to sign up for a free discovery call.
 I've got you!